jcpny1/jcpny1.github.io/_posts/2018-03-20-active_record_preload.markdown

 However, for each Series record retrieved, there is 1 Instrument Load call, making for total of 641 database calls.

 [NOTE: There is some optimization present -
-Ten of the 640 Instrument Load calls result in an actual database lookup while the remaining 630 Instrument Load calls are satisfied by ActiveRecord's cache (denoted by the keyword CACHE in the console log), so no database call is performed.]
+Ten of the 640 Instrument Load calls result in an actual database lookup while the remaining 630 Instrument Load calls are satisfied by Active Record's cache (denoted by the keyword CACHE in the console log), so no database call is performed.]

-Normally, if we were making SQL calls ourselves, instead of through ActiveRecord, we would expect one Select statement to result in one database call.
+Normally, if we were making SQL calls ourselves, instead of through Active Record, we would expect one Select statement to result in one database call.

-Here is the ActiveRecord call without preloading -
+Here is the Active Record call without preloading -

 ```
 Series.joins(:intrument).where(instruments: {symbol: symbols}).distinct.order('instrument_id, time_interval, series_date')